Squarific/TiledCanvas/readme.md

 Redraws the canvas, if noclear is true does not clear the canvas, should only be done when stuff gets added and not removed or no transparency is used.

+tiledCanvas.execute(callback); tiledCanvas.executeNoRedraw(callback);

+Needs to be called after you are done drawing.
+The callback will be called once the whole queue is done.